AmitEilam/the-wild-oasis/README.md

 https://the-wild-oasis-omega-eight.vercel.app/

-use this details to login:
+Use this details to login:
 test@test.com

 123456789